 As Dr. Henry Kissinger hammered out the final points of the interim peace settlement between?

-As Dr. Henry Kissinger hammered out the final points of the interim peace settlement between Israel and Egypt on Wednesday (27 August), Prime Minister Yitzhak Rabin began manoeuvres to get the agreement through the Israeli Knesset. he invited the party secretariat and Knesset faction to a meeting at his office in Jerusalem.
+Background: As Dr. Henry Kissinger hammered out the final points of the interim peace settlement between Israel and Egypt on Wednesday (27 August), Prime Minister Yitzhak Rabin began manoeuvres to get the agreement through the Israeli Knesset. he invited the party secretariat and Knesset faction to a meeting at his office in Jerusalem.

 Later in the day police erected road blocks in Jerusalem as right wing and religious zealots planned their biggest demonstration against the interim peace agreement with Egypt.
 But a government sponsored poll has revealed that 55 per cent of Israelis are in favour of the agreement and only 38 per cent opposed.